Base 2 Signed Binary Numbers Converter To Base 10 Decimal System

-Entered binary number length must be: 2, 4, 8, 16, 32, or 64 - otherwise extra bits on 0 will be added in front (to the left).
+Binary number's length must be: 2, 4, 8, 16, 32, 64, or else extra bits on 0 are added in front (to the left).

 1) Construct the unsigned binary number: exclude the first bit (the leftmost); this bit is reserved for the sign, 1 = negative, 0 = positive and does not count when calculating the absolute value (without sign).